connexcs/docs/docs/setup/integrations/webphone.md

 # Web Phone
 Setup :material-menu-right: Integrations :material-menu-right: Web Phone

-The ConnexCS **WebPhone** runs directly from a browser without the need to install anything.
+The ConnexCS **Web Phone** runs directly from a browser without the need to install anything.
 If the user wishes to install the application, additional functionality can become available (ex: push notification capabilities while the app is closed).
 This means that the application has cross-platform functionality, including Windows, Mac, Android, iOS, etc.

 !!! warning "iOS limitations"
     iOS limits the ability to perform push notifications.